Sunway Logo

 Cabins

 Take on three stories of twisting, turning adventure on two high-speed waterslides in The Perfect Storm℠ or go head to head in a glow-in-the-dark laser tag clash in Battle for Planet Z℠.
-Hang ten on the FlowRider℠ surf simulator or recharge and reinvigorate at the newly designed spa and adults-only solarium.
+Hang ten on the FlowRider℠* surf simulator or recharge and reinvigorate at the spa and adults-only solarium.
 Plus enjoy Voyager Dunes, ice-skating, rock-climbing wall and totally reimagined spaces for every kid and teen.

-Cruise ID: 19858
+Cruise ID: 33150

-The automatic service gratuity is $14.50 USD per person, per day for guests in Junior Suites and below, or $17.50 USD per person, per day for guests in Grand Suites and above, applied to each guest's SeaPass account on a daily basis.
+The automatic service gratuity of $18.00 USD per person, per day for guests in non-suites staterooms and Junior Suite, or $20.50 USD per person, per day for guests in Suites, will be applied to each guest's SeaPass account on a daily basis.
 The gratuity applies to individual guests of all ages and stateroom categories.
 As a way to reward our crew members for their outstanding service, gratuities are shared among dining, bar & culinary services staff, stateroom attendants and other hotel services teams who work behind the scenes to enhance the cruise experience.

 In the unlikely event that a guest onboard being charged the daily automatic gratuity does not receive satisfactory service, the guest may request to modify the daily amount at their discretion by visiting Guest Services onboard and will be able to do so until the morning of their departure.
 Guests who have pre-paid their gratuity will not see a daily charge during their cruise.

 The automatic daily gratuity is based on customary industry standards.
-Applying this charge automatically helps streamline the recognition process for the crew members that work to enhance your cruise.
+Applying this charge automatically helps streamline the recognition process for the crew members who work to enhance your cruise.
 We hope you find the gratuity to be an accurate reflection of your satisfaction and thank you for your generous recognition of our staff.

-A 18% gratuity is automatically added to all beverages, mini bar items, and spa & salon purchases.
+A 20% gratuity is automatically added to all spa & salon purchases.

 Guests can pre-pay gratuities by calling (UK) 0344 493 4005 / (Ireland) 1800 555 604 or logging into www.royalcaribbean.co.uk before* their sailing.
 For guests booked through travel advisors, their advisor may add pre-paid gratuities to the guests' booking prior to sailing*.
 If gratuities are not prepaid prior to sailing, they will be automatically added to the guests' folios once onboard.